hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 .small[http://www.commitstrip.com/en/2015/02/02/is-your-company-ready-for-devops/]

 ???
 **When you store all your terraform code in git repos, you unlock some extra features like user collaboration.
 This is a funny comic called CommitStrip where dev and ops try to learn to work together.
-Terraform Cloud helps bring these teams closer in a more productive way.**
+HCP Terraform helps bring these teams closer in a more productive way.**

 ---
 name: vcs-driven-workflow